tystr/tystr.github.io/index.md

 Key Accomplishments:
 * Introduced agile development methodology to the organization.
-* Established monitoring and alerting around baseline performance metrics.
+* Established monitoring and alerting around baseline performance metrics, decreasing the team’s response time to production issues and ensuring new releases did not degrade performance.
 * Improved the team's ability to deliver milestones within the committed time and with fewer bugs.

 <hr style="margin: 0 0 1rem 0">